googleapis/google-cloud-node/packages/google-cloud-compute/README.md

 [//]: # "The comments you see below are used to generate those parts of the template in later states."
 <img src="https://avatars2.githubusercontent.com/u/2810941?v=3&s=96" alt="Google Cloud Platform logo" title="Google Cloud Platform" align="right" height="96" width="96"/>

-# [Compute: Nodejs Client][homepage]
+# [Google Compute Engine API: Nodejs Client][homepage]

-This library is considered to be in **preview**.
-This means it is still a work-in-progress and under active development.
-Any release is subject to backwards-incompatible changes at any time.
+This library is considered to be **stable**.
+The code surface will not change in backwards-incompatible ways unless absolutely necessary (e.g. because of critical security issues) or with an extensive deprecation period.
+Issues and requests against **stable** libraries are addressed with the highest priority.

 [![npm version](https://img.shields.io/npm/v/@google-cloud/compute.svg)](https://www.npmjs.org/package/@google-cloud/compute)

-Compute client for Node.js
+Google Compute Engine API client for Node.js

 > Node.js idiomatic client for [Compute Engine][product-docs].
 [Compute Engine](https://cloud.google.com/compute/docs) is a